OfficeDev/office-js-docs-pr/docs/project/project-add-ins.md

 There can be multiple add-in manifest XML files and subdirectories in a file share.
 You can add or remove manifest directory locations and catalogs by using the **Trusted Add-in Catalogs** tab in the **Trust Center** dialog box in Project 2013.
 To show an add-in in Project, the **\<SourceLocation\>** element in a manifest must point to an existing website or HTML source file.

 > [!NOTE]
 > If you are developing on a Windows computer, either Internet Explorer or Microsoft Edge must be installed.
-For more information see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+For more information see [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 In Procedure 2, the Bing Search add-in is installed on the local computer where Project 2013 is installed.
 However, because the add-in infrastructure does not directly use local file paths such as  `C:\Project\AppManifests`, you can create a network share on the local computer.
 If you prefer, you can create a file share on a remote computer.